marcusoftnet/marcusoftnet.github.io/_posts/2006-12-11-weekend-with-band.md

 The weekend also celebrated the 25="blsp-spelling-error" onclick="BLOG_clickHandler(this)">th anniversary of the band and a lot of the celebrations was, with due right, directed to Bengt Eklund - the founder, director and inspiration for the band during all these years.
-By now <span id="SPELLING_ERROR_7" class="blsp-spelling-corrected">everyone knows that Bengt is ill and it felt very good to be able to do such a good show and party for his sake.
+By now everyone knows that Bengt is ill and it felt very good to be able to do such a good show and party for his sake.